Rounik-Nikz/socialMediaManagementTool/README.md

 ## **Overview**

 A comprehensive API for managing social media posts, scheduling content, generating AI-powered captions, and analyzing engagement metrics.
-Built for **Runtime Terrors** hackathon project.
+Built for **a** hackathon project.

 ---

 ### 📌 Developer Notes